-UAHT's Title IX Coordinator, in conjunction with other campus offices, is responsible for planning and coordinating campus education and awareness programs about all forms of sexual assault, including rape, acquaintance rape, domestic violence, dating violence, and other sex offenses.
-Programs are presented regularly throughout the academic year in student orientation, academic classes, employee training and professional development, and in other settings that are likely to reach people throughout the campus community.
-Campus-wide education and awareness activities are also conducted during Sexual Assault Prevention and Awareness Month.
+UAHT's Title IX Coordinator is responsible for planning and coordinating campus education and awareness programs about all forms of sexual harassment.
+Programs are presented regularly throughout the academic year for student organizations, academic classes, employee training and professional development, and in other settings that are likely to reach people throughout the campus community.
+Campus-wide education and awareness activities are also conducted during Sexual Assault Prevention and Awareness Week.